vokseverk/project-template/README.md

 - JavaScript, Less and assets are built into a `/build/assets/` folder in the root of the project
 - Files in `media` are copied into `/build/media/`
-- Kit files are processed and compiled as described earlier to end up as HTML files in the root and maybe some subfolders
+- Kit and Pug files are processed and compiled as described earlier to end up as HTML files in the root and maybe some subfolders

 ### CodeKit (macOS)